The blameless blog

 What is the Difference Between Continuous Deployment vs. Delivery?

-Continuous delivery refers to the process of automatically deploying releases into a testing environment, with a final manual approval before pushing the releases into production.
+Continuous delivery refers to the process of automatically deploying releases into a testing environment (also known as a staging environment), with a final manual approval before pushing the releases into production.
 In continuous deployment, all releases that pass through the testing process are automatically deployed with no final manual step.

 When it comes to CI/CD, the most frequently asked question is whether the CD stands for continuous delivery or deployment.
 The short answer is both.
 Depending on your organization’s existing workflow, you can either opt for continuous delivery or deployment.